 If you measure this race by such things as the depletion of natural resources vs. the protection or restoration of same, or by the daily increase in concentrations of greenhouse gases in the atmosphere vs. the number of coal-fired power plants shut down, it's clear that the gnawers are winning handily.

-If, on the other hand, we take the sudden appearance and victory of nonviolence in Egypt as a sign that great shifts in consciousness and behavior can occur without warning, then all may not be lost.
+If, on the other hand, the many great shifts in consciousness and behavior that are appearing at the grassroots level, then all may not be lost.

 Time will tell.